dataspecer/ds-wdoi/comments-ideas/ideas.md

 - How to view qualifier properties?
 - What if no object subject is defined?
   - It should use the same thing as in root selection.
+### Properties

+- Some properties have "instance of" and "subclass of" properties associated with groups:
+  - Such as "Properties related to food"
+  - but It is difficult to extract such information unless I build some specific tree.
+- Constraits are sometimes too much.